-If you have applied for the PMP exam and have made the payment, and now you want your money back, you can do so.
+If you have applied for the PMP exam, made the payment, and now you want your money back, you can do so.

 The PMP exam refund policy says:

 “To obtain a refund for the PMP credential, you must make a request to PMI at least 30 days before the exam eligibility expiration date.
-PMI will retain a processing fee of US $100 if you have not yet scheduled or taken the examination.
+PMI will retain a processing fee of 100 USD if you have not yet scheduled or taken the examination.

 Also, you can receive a refund, less a US $100 processing fee, if you fail to meet audit requirements.”